oroinc/documentation/book/data_api.rst

 |
 Example.
-Retreive a particular page of the paged response
+Retrieve a particular page of the paged response
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Get the 2nd page of the retreived records for the **users** resource with 20 records per page.
+Get the 2nd page of the retrieved records for the **users** resource with 20 records per page.

 **Request**